 In 1890, during the Ghost Dance rebellion, elements of the black 9th Cavalry and the white 8th Infantry from Fort Robinson were among the first troops on the scene at the Pine Ridge Agency, S. Dakota.

-During the late 1870s, ranchers had begun to move into the area around Fort Robinson and once the railroad arrived, in 1886, homesteaders followed.
+During the late 1870s, ranchers had begun to move into the area around Fort Robinson, and once the railroad arrived in 1886, homesteaders followed.
 The presence of the post mitigated conflicts between the two groups.
-In 1890 the fort’s importance increased as a result of the inactivation of Fort Laramie.
+In 1890 the fort’s importance increased due to the inactivation of Fort Laramie.
 Remaining active through World War II, in its final years, Fort Robinson served as a cavalry base, remount depot, war-dog training center, and prisoner-of-war camp.
 Since 1949, or two years after the Army departed, it has been occupied by the Fort Robinson Beef Cattle Research Station, a joint enterprise of the U.S. Department of Agriculture and the University of Nebraska.

-At the Red Cloud Agency site, to the east of the fort, no remains are extant but a monument commemorates it and the state has conducted some archeological investigation.
-The historic scene is unimpaired by modern intrusions.
+No remains are extant at the Red Cloud Agency site, to the east of the fort, but a monument commemorates it, and the state has conducted some archeological investigation.
+The historical scene is unimpaired by modern intrusions.
 During the summer months, the Nebraska State Historical Society conducts tours to the site from the Fort Robinson Museum.
 The fort and agency sites are on lands owned by the U.S. Government and the State of Nebraska.
-The state park also provides recreational facilities including lodging, camping, fishing, and hiking trails.
+The state park also provides recreational facilities, including lodging, camping, fishing, and hiking trails.

 Located in Dawes and Sioux Counties, Fort Robinson is on U.S. 20, about four miles west of Crawford.
 The site of Red Cloud Agency is on an unimproved road, about 1½ miles east of the fort.

 Fort Robinson State Park